williamthistle/williamthistle.github.io/_pages/projects.md

 {% include base_path %}

 I am generally interested in developing machine learning methods and applying them in impactful ways.
 I also enjoy building online resources that provide programmatic, intuitive access to data.
-My previous work has focused primarily on molecular biology, particularly in the context of human health and disease, but I'm also open to exploring new avenues.

 Below, I'll highlight a few projects that have been important to me: